 Either the paper or electronic versions of the Stream/River Field Data Form may be used to document sample collection.
-It is preferred that staff use the most up to date electronic version of the Stream/River Field Data Form.
-The forms are identical; however, the electronic form has built in data entry quality checks and automated functions.
+Staff must use the most up to date version of the Stream/River Field Data Form.
+The electronic and paper forms are identical; however, the electronic form has built in data entry quality checks and automated functions.
 Use of the electronic form also allows batch laboratory submittal sheet generation and SQUID sample event upload.
 Station and RID information on either form may be entered in preparation for the sampling event.